-Using multi-temporal European Remote-sensing Satellites (BBS-1/-2) and Canadian Radar Satellite (RADARSAT-i) synthetic aperture radar (sar) data over the Louisiana coastal zone, we characterize seasonal variations of radar backscat-tering according to vegetation type.
+Using multi-temporal European Remote-sensing Satellites (ERS-1/-2) and Canadian Radar Satellite (RADARSAT-1) synthetic aperture radar (SAR) data over the Louisiana coastal zone, we characterize seasonal variations of radar backscat-tering according to vegetation type.
 Our main findings are as follows.
-First, ERS-1/-2 and RADARSAT-i require careful radiometric calibration to perform multi-temporal backscattering analysis for wetland mapping.
+First, ERS-1/-2 and RADARSAT-1 require careful radiometric calibration to perform multi-temporal backscattering analysis for wetland mapping.
 We use SAR backscattering signals from cities for the relative calibration.
-Second, using seasonally averaged backscattering coefficients from ERS-1/-2 and RADARSAT-i, we can differentiate most forests (bottomland and swamp forests) and marshes (freshwater, intermediate, brackish, and saline marshes) in coastal wetlands.
+Second, using seasonally averaged backscattering coefficients from ERS-1/-2 and RADARSAT-1, we can differentiate most forests (bottomland and swamp forests) and marshes (freshwater, intermediate, brackish, and saline marshes) in coastal wetlands.
 The student t-test results support the usefulness of season-averaged backscatter data for classification.
 Third, combining SAR backscattering coefficients and an optical-sensor-based normalized difference vegetation index can provide further insight into vegetation type and enhance the separation between forests and marshes.
-Our study demonstrates that sar can provide necessary information to characterize coastal wetlands and monitor their changes.
+Our study demonstrates that SAR can provide necessary information to characterize coastal wetlands and monitor their changes.

 Additional publication details

 |Publication Subtype||Journal Article|

 |Title||Multi-temporal RADARSAT-1 and ERS backscattering signatures of coastal wetlands in southeastern Louisiana|

 |Contributing office(s)||Earth Resources Observation and Science (EROS) Center|